brettz9/htteepee/README.md

 htteepee
 =======

-A teepee you can use to cover your Node HTTP servers!
+A teepee you can use for adding layers over your Node HTTP servers!

 Allows you to easily add middleware layers to your Node.js server.